 Current Fund Investments

-The three Lead Edge Capital funds HFI are in hold investments in Alibaba Group (IPO), Appirio, BlaBlaCar, drillinginfo, Marketo (IPO), MINDBODY (IPO), Monetate, Serena & Lily (recently acquired), Spredfast (recently acquired Mass Relevance), Xamarin, and others.
+The four Lead Edge Capital funds HFI are in hold investments in Alibaba Group (IPO), Appirio, BlaBlaCar, drillinginfo, Marketo (IPO), MINDBODY (IPO), Monetate, Serena & Lily (recently acquired), Spredfast (recently acquired Mass Relevance), Xamarin, and others.

 Former Portfolio companies (exits)